Military

 Funding for the liquid waste storage and processing plant was provided by the Japanese government as part of an October 1993 agreement with the Russian Federation to assist in the environmentally safe reduction of its nuclear defense systems, including the dismantlement of part of the Russian nuclear submarine fleet.
 This sophisticated plant mounted on a 213-by-77-foot barge which is capable of treating 1.8 million gallons per year.
 The processing system extracts waste contaminants from water used in the submarine decommissioning and dismantlement process.
 The low-level nuclear waste is mixed with concrete, placed in specially-designed containers and placed in secure storage pending ultimate geologic disposal.
 The treated water, which meets most drinking water purification standards, is returned to the sea.

 The Babcox and Wilcox Division of McDermott, working with Russian partners in Komsomolsk-on-Amur and Bolshoi Kamen, conducted this project.
 McDermott teamed with Amur Shipbuilding Yard (Komsomolsk-on-Amur), and Zvezda (Bolshoy Kamen) to build a the nuclear waste storage and processing barge at Bolshoi Kamen.
 The barge itself was designed and built at Amur Shipyard.
 Mcamur Construction Services, a joint venture between McDermott and Amur provided on-site management.
 McDermott provided design and purchased components for the liquid waste processing system and other auxiliary systems from U.S. companies.
 Final testing and installation was completed at Zvezda Shipyard in Bolshoi Kamen.
-A second Bolshoi Kamen project to address disposal of high-level radioactive waste is expected to be awarded.

 References